 2. Turn off Electronics

-Also be sure to power down and unplug any electronics before you work on them.
-This is a good practice while working or repairing on electronics and electronic equipment to ensure safety and damaging it in the process.
+Be sure to power down and unplug any electronics before you work on them.
+This is a good practice while working or repairing on electronics and electronic equipment to avoid damaging it in the process and to ensure safety.

 Use ESD Safe Clothing and Apparel